Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: CONCLUSIONS

 \section{CONCLUSIONS}

-We have presented Aquarium, a fully differentiable fluid-structure simulator that provides full, analytical gradients while accurately simulating coupled fluid-robot physics.
-Aquarium improves on existing fluid simulators by offering three key features: 1) full differentiability with analytical gradients, which enables optimization beyond shape alone; 2) accurate and stable modeling of fluid dynamics by applying implicit integration to the full Navier-Stokes equations; and 3) explicitly formulated fluid-structure interaction that couples fluid physics with rigid-body robot dynamics.
+We have presented Aquarium, a fully differentiable fluid-structure interaction simulator that provides full, analytical gradients while accurately simulating coupled fluid and rigid-body dynamics in 2D.
+Aquarium improves on existing fluid simulators by offering three key features: 1) full differentiability with analytical gradients, which enables optimization in unsteady flow; 2) accurate and stable modeling of fluid dynamics by applying fully implicit integration to the full Navier-Stokes equations; and 3) explicitly formulated fluid-structure interaction that couples fluid physics with rigid-body dynamics.
+Aquarium enables a variety of optimization tasks --- including gait optimization, reinforcement learning, and hardware-controller co-design --- suited to robotics applications, where efficient locomotion may need to consider detailed flow physics both steady and unsteady.

-Aquarium enables a variety of optimization tasks --- including gait optimization, reinforcement learning, and hardware-controller co-design --- suited to robotics applications, where efficient locomotion may need to consider detailed flow physics under varying conditions, both steady and unsteady.
-In future work, we plan to extend Aquarium to full 3D flow to improve sim-to-real transfer and better optimize 3D robot geometry.
+In future work, we plan to address the current limitations of Aquarium, which include the lack of 3D simulation and soft bodies.
+Doing so will improve sim-to-real transfer over a wide-range of robotic systems while offering optimization over 3D geometries and gaits.
+We also plan to improve Aquarium's computational efficiency by implementing the adjoint method and a specialized sparse linear solver, making Aquarium more suitable for 3D simulation and high-dimensional optimization tasks such as the training of deep-learning models.